Imports of Property

 - You can claim an input tax refund (ITR) for the QST payable on the property.

-Otherwise, you must report the QST payable in your return.
+If you do not meet the conditions, you must report the QST payable in your return.

 In addition, QST is collected on taxable property (excluding zero-rated property) that is brought into Québec by consumers from outside Canada, when the property goes through customs.